Everything you need to know about COVID-19 in Alberta on Monday, March 7 | CBC News

 The latest numbers:

-- The province is expected to report new COVID-19 data on Monday.

-- On Friday, the province reported there are 1,164 Albertans in hospital with COVID-19 (40 fewer than the day before), and 77 in intensive care (three fewer than the day before).
+- On Monday, the province reported 1,103 Albertans in hospital with COVID (61 fewer than on Friday), and 77 in intensive care (the same as Friday).

-- On Friday, the province reported nine more COVID-19 deaths.
-A total of 3,954 Albertans have died of the disease.
+- The province reported 18 more COVID deaths over the weekend.
+A total of 3,972 Albertans have died of the disease.

-- There are 20 COVID-19 outbreaks at acute care facilities across the province.
+- There are 20 COVID outbreaks at acute care facilities across the province.

 The latest on restrictions: